 Starting in 1794, a new obverse for the half cent was designed by Robert Scot featuring Liberty facing to the right.
 Some modification to the details of the face and hair were also apparent.
 For the remaining years of the series, the obverse would show additional minor differences in detail, relief, and the placement of various elements.
 Some of these may be considered as separate subtypes.
 The most noticeable design change was the smaller-sized head found on the issues from 1795 to 1797.

-The reverse design derives originally from the Birch cents of 1792, and had first appeared in a somewhat modified form on the Wreath cents struck in the early summer of 1793.
-The appearance on the first half cents is basically the same, with a small laurel wreath, and the denomination HALF CENT inside.
-The inscription UNITED STATES OF AMERICA surrounds the wreath, with the additional indication of the denomination “1/200” appearing at the base.
-The numbers of the fraction are divided by a horizontal bar.
+The reverse design, which was used across both subtypes, had first appeared in somewhat modified form on the Wreath Cents struck in the early summer of 1793.
+An open laurel wreath bound at the base by a ribbon appears at the center with the denomination “HALF CENT” contained within.
+During the first subtype, the wreath was adorned with strings of berries.
+The inscription “UNITED STATES OF AMERICA” surrounds the wreath.
+The denomination indicated as “1/200” appears at the base with numbers of the fraction divided by a horizontal bar.
 This reverse would be used with only minor differences until a new type was introduced in 1800.

 All Liberty Cap Half Cents are scarce, with the majority of the known examples found in lower grades.
 Higher grade examples are occasionally available and experience robust demand from type set collectors and specialists.